BryceFitzgerald/research_pipeline/modified_matlab_code+data/MATLAB/PSOGSA_ModifiedstandaloneApplication/readme.txt

     >>mcrinstaller

 at the MATLAB prompt.
-NOTE: You will need administrator rights to run the MATLAB Runtime installer.

-Alternatively, download and install the Macintosh version of the MATLAB Runtime for R2021a from the following link on the MathWorks website:
+Alternatively, download and install the Linux version of the MATLAB Runtime for R2021a from the following link on the MathWorks website:

     https://www.mathworks.com/products/compiler/mcr/index.html